The-Balance-FFXIV/balance-static/content/guide/guide-to-leveling-reaper-and-sage-immediately-in-endwalker.md

 ---
-title: Guide to Leveling Reaper and Sage immediately in Endwalker
+title: Guide to Leveling Reaper and Sage Immediately in Endwalker
 ---
 Written by: Ringabel Dim (DNC Mentor in [The Balance](https://discord.com/invite/thebalanceffxiv))